-- 46. An analysis of the clauses relating to the disposal of the PPP assets described at the end of the contract can be used as a supplementary criterion for determining overall risk transfer, notably where the risk analysis mentioned above, does not give clear conclusions (for instance if risk distribution is estimated as balanced or is based on fragile hypotheses).
-However, as such, the final allocation of the assets could not be the single and straightforward criterion for the recording of the PPP assets but, notwithstanding this, it might give in some cases additional insight into risks among the contract partners as the clauses concerning the final allocation of the asset might help to assess whether a significant risk remains with the private partner. - 47.
-If the assets remain the property of the partner at the end of the project, whatever their economic value at this time (but frequently their future economic life remains quite significant, notably in cases of infrastructure that has only slightly depreciated over time), then recording in the partner's balance sheet would have an additional justification. - 48.
+- 45. An analysis of the clauses relating to the disposal of the PPP assets described at the end of the contract can be used as a supplementary criterion for determining overall risk transfer, notably where the risk analysis mentioned above, does not give clear conclusions (for instance if risk distribution is estimated as balanced or is based on fragile hypotheses).
+The conditions in which the final allocation of the assets would be carried out might give, in some cases, additional strong insight into risks among the contract partners as such clauses might help to assess whether a significant risk remains with the private partner. - 46.
+If the assets remain the property of the partner at the end of the project, whatever their economic value at this time (but frequently their future economic life remains quite significant, notably in cases of infrastructure that has only slightly depreciated over time), then recording in the partner's balance sheet would have an additional justification. - 47.
 In other contracts government may hold merely an option to buy the asset at the current market value that would be estimated at a given point in time.
 In these cases, the partner bears the risks associated with the continued demand for the asset and its physical condition.
-This also reinforces the recording of the assets in the partner's balance sheet. - 49.
-On the contrary, government may have the firm obligation to acquire the assets at the end of the contract at a pre-determined price.

-- 50. The following cases could give strong additional arguments for recording the assets as government assets: - the pre-determined price is fixed as a remaining part of the initial cost of capital, without any reference to a possible market value at the end of the contract; or - the pre-determined price is obviously higher than the expected economic value of the assets at the end of the contract; or - the price paid by government is lower than the economic value (or even nil) but government has already paid for the acquisition of the assets throughout the contract by making regular payments that reached a total amount very close to the full economic value of the assets (see also VI.4). - 51.
+This also reinforces the recording of the assets in the partner's balance sheet. - 48.
+On the contrary, government may have the firm obligation to acquire the assets at the end of the contract at a pre-determined price. - 49.
+The following cases could strongly reinforce any analysis of other characteristics of a contract that would tend to conclude to a recording the assets as government assets : - the pre-determined price is fixed as a remaining part of the initial cost of capital, without any reference to a possible market value at the end of the contract; or - the pre-determined price is obviously higher than the expected economic value of the assets at the end of the contract; or - the pre-determined price paid by government is lower than the economic value (or even nil) but government has already paid for the acquisition of the assets throughout the contract by making regular payments that reached a total amount very close to the full economic value of the assets (see also VI.4); or: - If it is not foreseen in the contract that there would be a thorough check by an independent body of the exact shape of the assets ("rendezvous" clauses) a few years before final termination and such that the government unit might be entitled to ask for supplementary expenditure or/and reducing the pre-determined price. - 50.
 Note that, in some cases, at the end of the contract, the unit managing the asset and providing services to final users is wound up, or is absorbed by government.
 This transfer of the assets to government at the end of the contract should be recorded as "other change in volume".
 However, this is more likely to be observed in the case of "concession contracts" than for PPPs arrangements.